 Oregon is renowned for its majestic, clean and

 sparkling waterways and we know boaters want to do their part to keep them that

 way.
-That's why we've created the Clean Boater Program, where we provide boaters the tools to help keep their water
+That's why we've created the Clean Boater Program, where we provide boaters some tools to help keep their water clean.

 Oregon Clean Boater Program- Details

 Protecting Oregon’s environment is not only the responsibility of state

 agencies and businesses, but of all Oregonians.
 Boaters can play an

 important role to help ensure that future generations can enjoy clean